TU-Berlin-SNET/tresor-proxy/readme.md

 ### TLS Server certificate

 The path to the TLS server certificate can be specified through the `--tls_crt` command line option.
-The certificate has to be a readable file that contants a chain of X509 certificates in the [PEM format](http://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail), with the most-resolved certificate at the top of the file, successive intermediate certs in the middle, and the root (or CA) cert at the bottom.
+The certificate has to be a readable file that contains a chain of X509 certificates in the [PEM format](http://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail), with the most-resolved certificate at the top of the file, successive intermediate certs in the middle, and the root (or CA) cert at the bottom.

 ### TLS Server certificate keyfile